Jazeljung/Lattice-AE-LSH/CertusPro-NX LPDDR4 Memory Controller/Readme.md

 #Mailbox: jazel.zhang@latticesemi.com

-#Our team is waiting to support you for all the time!
+#Our team is always ready to support you!